-- Gravish-brown open cluster of hard nutlets borne on a
+- Small round - Grayish-brown open cluster of hard nutlets borne on a stem coming from a narrow, elliptical "wing"

-elliptical "wing"

 Many of the identification features of both red and white mulberry range greatly and overlap, leaving identification sometimes difficult.
 In general, red mulberry leaves are larger, rougher and thinner than white mulberry leaves with an upper surface that is dull instead of shiny and a long, tapering tip.
 The lower surface of red mulberry leaves is fuzzy whereas white mulberry leaves are smooth on both sides.
 The mitten- or glove-shaped lobed leaves tend to be characteristic of red mulberry leaves, though not exclusively.
 Red mulberry fruit and flowers tend to be pendulous and long.
 The white mulberry flowers are stiff and shorter.
 White mulberry displays a distinctive orange tint between the bark ridges of young to mid-age trees that red mulberry lacks.